m-yamazoe/documentation/saas/platform/notification_topics.rst

 To publish a message to your subscribers click on actions > publish.

-Screenshot

-The Subject field can be any custom subject for your message.
+The **Subject** field can be any custom subject for your message.

-The Message field will be where you provide your custom message.
+The **Message** field will be where you provide your custom message.

 Deleting Notification Topics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~